-Possibly the only place Collyweston slate roofing has been used outside of the UK is on a mansion in New York’s Long Island called Westbury House.
+Possibly the only place Collyweston slate roofing has been used outside of the UK is on a mansion called Westbury House on New York’s Long Island.

-And about 55 more roofing squares of it (around 500m2) have now gone there to comlete the renovation of the roofs of the building as part of a major refurbishment.
+And about 55 more roofing squares of it (around 500m2) have now gone there to complete the renovation of the roofs of the building as part of a major refurbishment.

 The limestone roofing comes from the mine of company Claude N Smith, run by Nigel Smith, in Northamptonshire, one of only two remaining producers of the stone.